Hammerling-Research-Group/duration/README.md

   ..$ ESE: num [1:4001] 6.40e-69 2.46e-68 2.46e-68 1.97e-70 5.61e-117 ...
 ```

-*Note:* The sources (tank, separators, wellheads, etc.) will vary based on site-level details unique to users' contexts.
-But at a minimum, users can see that times (vector), sensor observations (data frame), wind data (vectors: direction/`WD` and speed/`WS`), and at least one source (data frame) are required to be in the list.

-Specific information on each component of the input list is given below:
+5. Specific information about each component of the input list is given below:

 - `times`: Times of the CMS concentration data.
 Times must be at regular intervals, ideally every minute.
 Time information must be saved in a string format that can be read by the `as_datetime` function of the `lubridate` package, e.g., `"yyyy-mm-ddThh:mm:ss"`.
 - `obs`: CMS concentration observations.
 The rows of the data frame correspond to the `times` of the observations and the columns correspond to the different CMS sensor locations.
-- `WD`: Wind direction measurements in radiants.
+- `WD`: Wind direction measurements in radians.
 The length of this vector must match the length of `times`.
 - `WS`: Wind speed measurements in m/s.
 The length of this vector must match the length of `times`.
 - `Tank`: Data frame containing simulated concentrations at the CMS sensor locations assuming that the tank is the emission source.
 The rows of the data frame correspond to the `times` of the simulated observations and the columns correspond to the different CMS sensor locations.
 A variable like `Tank` is required for all potential emission sources on the site.